tgilvonas/game-bots/readme.txt

 7. Set focus on emulator window and start the game;
 8. Enjoy the action and laugh at dummy game bots :)

+Please keep in mind that it works only in your main monitor, not on additional monitor.

 Equivalents of gamepad keys:
 Button "B" - computer keyboard key 'z'
 Button "B Turbo" - computer keyboard key 'a'